jaforom-bit/dummy/README.md

 # Dummy repository

-THis is a new dummy repository.
+This is a new dummy repository.